 Load your luggage into a Vault Cargo Cargo Hitch Carrier, hop in your car and get ready for a relaxing weekend getaway in nature.
 Just don’t forget to pack the essentials!

-While the climate, location and your preferred activities will largely dictate your packing choices, here are some things you may want to add to your list.
+While the climate, location and your preferred activities will largely dictate your packing choices, here are some things you may want to add to your lake packing list.

 1. Drinking Water